EJDevWorks/PassGuard/README.md

 Add Passwords: Click Add, then enter your account credentials.

 View Passwords: Access your saved passwords anytime from the main window.

+Encrypt/Decrypt Files:
+- When you encrypt a file, the encrypted version is saved in the `data` folder.
+- When you decrypt a file, the decrypted version is also saved in the `data` folder.

 ## Security 🔐